physimals/hcp-asl/README.md

 The pipeline can be run in stages via the `--stages a b c` argument.
 The stages are numbered 0 to 13 inclusive and perform the following operations.
 Note, each stage assumes the previous stages have run successfully, and will raise various errors if the outputs of those stages cannot be found.

 0. Split mbPCASL sequence into ASL series and M0 images.
-1. Derive gradient and EPI distortion correction
+1. Derive gradient and susceptibility distortion correction
 2. Correct M0 image
 3. Correct ASL image
 4. Label-control subtraction in ASL space